rbturnbull/teirubrics/README.rst

 For further background, see the forthcoming chapter:

 Turnbull, Robert.
 “The Arabic Tradition: Hagiopolite Rubrics in an Arabic Version of Paul.”
-Edited by Jost Gippert, Mariam Kamarauli, and Eka Kvirkvelia.
+In *The Ecumene of the Jerusalem Rite: Lectionary Traditions of the First Millennium*,
-_The Ecumene of the Jerusalem Rite: Lectionary Traditions of the First Millennium_.
+edited by Jost Gippert, Mariam Kamarauli, and Eka Kvirkvelia.
-Eastern Christian Cultures in Contact.
+`Eastern Christian Cultures in Contact <https://www.brepols.net/series/ECCIC>`_.
 Turnhout: Brepols, 2026.

 .. code-block:: bibtex

     @bookchapter{hagiopoliterubrics,
         author = {Turnbull, Robert},
         title = {{The Arabic Tradition: Hagiopolite Rubrics in an Arabic Version of Paul}}, year = {2026},
         booktitle = {{The Ecumene of the Jerusalem Rite: Lectionary Traditions of the First Millennium}}, publisher = {Brepols},
         address = {Turnhout},
         series = {Eastern Christian Cultures in Contact}, editor = {Gippert, Jost and Kamarauli, Mariam and Kvirkvelia, Eka}
     }